rounak97/road-object-detection-using-yolov4/README.md

 * Sourab Bapu Sridhar

 ## Acknowledgements
-The code in this repository is inspired from the project [BDD100k-YOLOV3-tiny](https://github.com/yogeshgajjar/BDD100k-YOLOV3-tiny.git).
+This project is inspired from the [BDD100k-YOLOV3-tiny](https://github.com/yogeshgajjar/BDD100k-YOLOV3-tiny.git) project.

 ## License
 This project is released under the terms of [MIT License](LICENSE).